fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 ## File Structure

-Now we will have a Python project with multiple files, one file `main.py` with all the application, and one file `test_main.py` with the tests, with the same ideas from [Code Structure and Multiple Files](../code-structure.md){.internal-link target=_blank}.
+Now we will have a Python project with multiple files, one file `main.py` with all the application, and one file `test_main.py` with the tests, with the same ideas from [Code Structure and Multiple Files](../code-structure.md).

 The file structure is: